-• Parents, if you have concerns, please read the books along with your student.
-If you feel an alternate book would be appropriate for your reader, let me know, and material assigned.
+- Parents, if you have concerns, please read the books along with your student.
+If you feel an alternate book would be appropriate for your reader, let me know, and I'll create an alternate assignment. - This class is built around the expectation students have access to all the reading material assigned.
 Physical copies are the best, but audio and digital are acceptable.
-Students must be able to cite from whatever reading format they use.
+Students must be able to cite from whatever reading format they use. - Short stories and poetry will be provided by the instructor